Wike swears in 13 commissioners, 15 advisers – The Sun Nigeria

-Rivers State governor, Nyesom Wike has sworn in 13 new commissioners and 15 Special Advisers (SAs).
+Rivers Governor, Nyesom Wike, yesterday, swore in 13 new commissioners and 15 Special Advisers.

-The swearing-in ceremony took place at the Executive Council Chambers of the Government House, Port Harcourt.

-He has also demanded 100 percent loyalty from the newly-appointed commissioners and SAs.

-Wike tasked the political appointees to place the interest of the state above other considerations.
+He tasked the political appointees to place the interest of state above other considerations.

-“As it has pleased God, you have been given the opportunity to assist in the development of Rivers State,” Wike said.
+“As it has pleased God, you have been given the opportunity to assist in the development of Rivers State.”

-He further said that having constituted the State Executive Council, the state government would commence the implementation of 2020 soonest.
+He said having constituted the State Executive Council, government would commence implementation of the 2020 soon.

 He warned the new commissioners and aides against working with different political interest groups to seek for the 2023 governorship.